Sacred Flowers

 Delphinium Symbolism: Beloved Blue Flowers

 In terms of name origin, the name comes from the Greek word delphis.
 Delphis refers to the nose of the dolphin.
 In the western world, Native Americans used the flower to make blue dye.
 Likewise, European settlers used the flowers for making ink.
+Delphiniums were also once thought to drive away scorpions.

-In regards to legends, delphiniums were once thought to drive away scorpions.
 In addition to blue, the flowers can also can be purple, red, white.
 On a rare occasion, they are yellow.
 Learn more about Flower Color Meanings.

 Edelweiss Beloved Flower of Austria